 Zika Virus can also be transmitted through sexual activity.
 With so many ways for the virus to be easily spread and the danger it brings to pregnant women and their infants, it is important to stay vigilant with prevention efforts.

-Remember to follow the 5 T’s of mosquito control and consider our traditional mosquito barrier spray.
-Eliminating 85-90% of the mosquitos in your yard and lasting for up to 3 weeks, our mosquito spray is our most popular service.
+Remember to follow the 5 T’s of mosquito control and consider our traditional mosquito barrier treatment.
+Eliminating 85-90% of the mosquitos in your yard and lasting for up to 3 weeks, our mosquito treatment is our most popular service.
 Sign up for the season and we’ll automatically respray for a season of mosquito-free outdoor living.